elunna/recipes/soups/sweet potato soup.md

 Yield:

 ## Ingredients
-- 2 tablespoons cooking fat
+- 2 tbsp cooking fat
 - 2 large-diced peeled sweet potatoes
-- 1/2 teaspoon ground ginger (or
+- 1/2 tsp ground ginger (or
-- 2 tablespoons minced fresh ginger)
+- 2 tbsp minced fresh ginger)
 - 1 pinch ground cinnamon, plus extra for garnish
 - 1 cup full-fat coconut milk
-- 1/2 teaspoon salt
+- 1/2 tsp salt
-- 1/4 teaspoon black pepper
+- 1/4 tsp black pepper

 ## Instructions
 1. IN a Dutch oven or large pot, heat the cooking fat over medium heat, swirling to coat the bottom of the pot.
 When the fat is hot, add the sweet potatoes, stirring to coat them with the fat.
 Add the ginger and cinnamon and stir for 15 seconds.
-Add 3 cups of water and the coconut milk and bring to a boil.
+Add 3 cup of water and the coconut milk and bring to a boil.
 Simmer until the sweet potatoes become soft, about 15 minutes.
 Remove the pot from the heat.
 2. IN one or two batches, puree the sweet potato mixture in a